-Senior Notes-Refer to Part II, Item 8 of our Annual Report on Form 10-K for the year ended December 31, 2014 for information related to our Senior Notes.
-Credit Facility-The following is a summary of our revolving credit facility at March 31, 2015:
+Senior Notes - Refer to Part II, Item 8 of our Annual Report on Form 10-K for the year ended December 31, 2014 for information related to our Senior Notes.

+Credit Facility - The following is a summary of our revolving credit facility at March 31, 2015:

-(In millions) D-b4 Commercial Letters Ummed (in millions) Description Amount Debt Outstanding Paper Outstanding (a) of Credit Unused Capacity Maturity Five-year revolving credit facility \$ 1,500.0 \$ \$ 478.1 \$ \$ 1,021.9 March 2017
+(In millions) Debt 0 Commercial Paper Letters of Unused Description Amount Οι itstanding Οι itstanding ^(a) Credit Capacity Maturity Five-year revolving credit facility \$ 1,500.0 \$ - \$ 478.1 \$ - \$ 1,021.9 March 2017

-(a) Under our commercial paper program, we have the ability to access up to \$1.0 billion of financing through our commercial paper dealers.
+^(a) Under our commercial paper program, we have the ability to access up to \$1.0 billion of financing through our commercial paper dealers.
 Our available capacity under our revolving credit facility is reduced by any outstanding commercial paper.